scientist using tablet

 2. Potassium bromate

 This is a chemical often used as an additive by bakers and brewers.
 It makes products rise higher in the oven and improves their texture.
 You can find it in many packaged breads, dumplings, and frozen foods.
 Studies have shown that it may be carcinogenic.
 That being said, it is heavily regulated by the FDA.
 They allow just one teaspoon per 800 cups of flour in any given product.
-Along with that, when properly heated, supposedly limited, if any, potassium bromate actually remains in the product.
+Along with that, when properly heated, supposedly limited, if any, potassium bromate remains in the product.
 So far, the amount of potassium bromate found in products has not been found to cause problems in humans.
 Still, however, many people would rather avoid it.
 (4, 5)

 3. Propylparaben

-This common preservative used to prevent mold growth and extend the shelf life of products.
+This common preservative is used to prevent mold growth and extend the shelf life of products.
 It is found in many American products, including cake icing, baked desserts, and even corn tortillas.
 It is also found in many water-based cosmetics.
 It is known to cause skin irritation and allergic reactions in many people, so it’s likely best left out of your diet altogether.
 (6)

 4. Red dye no. 3

 Also known as erythrosine, this food ingredient gives packaged foods their bright, cherry-red color.
 It is found in thousands of products, including candies, snacks, cereals, baked goods, sodas, and cereals.
 This artificial dye has been linked to hyperactivity, asthma attacks, and some cancers.
-Though the FDA banned it in cosmetics due to cancer-causing concerns, it still remains in many food products.
+Though the FDA banned it in cosmetics due to cancer-causing concerns, it remains in many food products.
 (7)

 5. Titanium dioxide

 Also known as “white” food coloring, it is used in products such as coffee creamers, sauces, and baking decorations to make them appear whiter than they naturally are.
 It is also used in some candies and paint primer to help colors seem more vivid.
 Titanium dioxide can cause respiratory issues in humans and animals alike and is potentially carcinogenic.
-Some studies have suggested that until we have a clearer picture on the safety of this ingredient, it should be used with great care.
+Some studies have suggested that until we have a clearer picture of the safety of this ingredient, it should be used with great care.
 (8)

 The Bottom Line